Lycurgus1/networking/README.md

 - Git Bash
 	- This is used to access and manipulate the machines
-	- Download it here (alongisde other git software): https://git-scm.com/downloads
+	- Download it here (alongside other git software): https://git-scm.com/downloads

 ## Installation steps
 ### Task